spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/kubernetes-airgap-instructions.md

     :::

 11. Review the additional packs available for download.
 The supplemental packs are optional and not required for a successful installation.
-However, to create to cluster profiles you may require several of the packs available for download.
+However, to create cluster profiles you may require several of the packs available for download.
 Refer to the [Additional Packs](supplemental-packs.md) resource for a list of available packs.